msaxena2/p-semantics/report/report.md

-The rule for send uses the `eval` construct described in [@sec:expressions] to evaluate the expressions fully, and then adds the evaluated expression to the buffer fo the target machine.
+The rule for send uses the `eval` construct described in [@sec:expressions] to evaluate the expressions fully, and then adds the evaluated expression to the buffer of the target machine.

 ### Event Handlers